 – Meditation (mental effort, mindfulness, and concentration).

 This path is an intense program of self-perfection and self-discipline in how to live with compassionate non-attachment in each moment.
 It leads to a form of meditation (like Raja Yoga in Hinduism) which enables a person to reach enlightenment.
 It encourages the Buddhist to live a virtuous life by following the ‘right’ (or compassionate) course of action in eight contexts.
 Many of these are moral evils to be avoided.
 But the eighth step, ‘Right Concentration’, goes to the heart of the Buddhist ideal.
-Right Concentration is described in Buddhist scripture as concentrating on a single object to induce a special state of consciousness through deep meditation.
+Right Concentration is described in Buddhist scripture as concentrating on a single object (or nothing) to induce a special state of consciousness through deep meditation.
 In this way, the Buddhist hopes to achieve complete purity of thought, leading ideally to nirvana, which is blissful acceptance of the world as it is.

 The 5, 8 and 10 precepts